 Frank O. Mora

-Frank O. Mora, Ph.D., is Director of the Kimberly Green Latin American and Caribbean Center and Professor in the Department of Politics & International Relations in the Steven J. Green School of Public and International Affairs at Florida International University.
+Frank O. Mora, Ph.D., is Director of the Kimberly Green Latin American and Caribbean Center and Professor in the Department of Politics & International Relations at Florida International University.

 Prior to arriving at FIU, Dr. Mora served as Deputy Assistant Secretary of Defense for the Western Hemisphere from 2009–2013.
 He has held several teaching positions, including Professor of National Security Strategy and Latin American Studies at the National War College, National Defense University (2004–2009), and Associate Professor and Chair in the Department of International Studies, Rhodes College (2000–2004).